dailyherold/dailyherold.github.io/_posts/2014-10-31-ninja-scrolling-linux-m570-trackball.md

 "That would be nice," I thought.
 We code, we don't have a strict coding guidline, and horizontal scrolling extends far beyond 80px in many/all cases.
 Plus I am always happy on the Y-axis with my scrollwheel, but any x-axis movement still requires me to find the scroll bar and do it the old-school way.
 Cue Google rabbit hole...

-1. Google 'M570 Horizontal scrolling' -> [1st result](http://forums.logitech.com/t5/Mice-and-Pointing-Devices/M570-Horizontal-Scrolling/td-p/656358)
+1. Google 'M570 Horizontal scrolling' -> [1st result][1]
-  * _"People are thinking the same thing I am"_
+  * "People are thinking the same thing I am"
-2. Google 'Universal scroll trackball' -> [1st result](http://forums.logitech.com/t5/Mice-and-Pointing-Devices/universal-scroll-on-marble-mouse/td-p/161730)
+2. Google 'Universal scroll trackball' -> [1st result][2]
-  * _"A solution appears to exist, please Linux support...."_
+  * "A solution appears to exist, please Linux support...."
-3. Google 'Marble mouse scroll wheel' -> [2nd result](https://wiki.archlinux.org/index.php/Logitech_Marble_Mouse)
+3. Google 'Marble mouse scroll wheel' -> [2nd result][3]
-  * _"YES, ArchLinux documentation"_
+  * "YES, ArchLinux documentation"

 At this point I know a solution exists, although it seems all the guides are for the "Marble Mouse", Logitech's ambidextrous trackball: